 Last but not least, the protection, management, authenticity and integrity of properties are also taken into consideration by the World Heritage Committee.

-The Wadden Sea World Heritage includes all the facets (species, habitats, processes) that constitute a natural and dynamic Wadden Sea.
-The area is large enough to ensure that these exceptional aspects of one of the world’s first class ecosystems of this kind are maintained and protected.
+The Wadden Sea World Heritage consists of all the facets (species, habitats, processes) that constitute a natural and dynamic Wadden Sea.
+The area is large enough to ensure that these exceptional aspects of one of the world’s first class ecosystems of this kind are included and maintained.

 Protection and management

 Protection and management of the World Heritage site are effectively secured.
 The Wadden Sea’s supreme conservation state is the result of four decades of joint nature protection efforts of Denmark, Germany and the Netherlands, where the Wadden Sea is designated as national parks and nature reserves.
-Working together in the Trilateral Wadden Sea Cooperation, these countries ensure the integrated management of the area – the protection of one inseparable ecosystem that knows no borders – is a joint responsibility towards the world community and for the benefits of present and future generations.
+Working together in the Trilateral Wadden Sea Cooperation, these countries ensure the integrated management of the area.
+Each state has comprehensive protection measures in place.
+The protection of one inseparable ecosystem that knows no borders and hence is a joint responsibility towards the world community and for the benefits of present and future generations.